Note: Be careful that you don't confuse this form, W-2G, with a W-2, the form on which your employer reports your income

 The easiest way to get to the W-2G screen is to search for "gambling losses" in your TurboTax program.
 (Use this exact search term even if you didn't lose any money gambling.)

 Then, click the gambling losses link in the search results.
-You'll come to a screen, Tell Us About Your Winnings, where you can start working on your W-2G forms.
+You'll come to a screen, Gambling Winnings, where you can start working on your W-2G forms.